TTC Domains: Introduction

-We further show that essentially all domains failing the top-two condition for a subset of size three or four admit non-TTC mechanisms satisfying individual rationality, Pareto efficiency, and strategyproofness.
-As a consequence, the top-two condition is necessary for the three-object and four-object cases, and moreover, pair efficiency and Pareto efficiency are equivalent under individual rationality and strategyproofness in these cases.
-To our knowledge, no domain failing the top-two condition is known to be a TTC domain, and non-TTC mechanisms have been identified on some such domains, such as the single-peaked domain (\citet*{bade2019matching, tamura2022crawler}).
-Our results also imply that the circular domain (\citet*{kim1980special}) is a non-TTC domain.
-Taken together, these findings lead us to conjecture that the top-two condition is necessary in general, thereby yielding a full characterization of TTC domains.
-At the very least, it offers a simple and useful criterion for analyzing the object reallocation problem under restricted domains.\footnote{In a similar spirit, \citet*{alcalde1994top} propose the top-dominance criterion for two-sided matching, and \citet*{aswal2003dictatorial} introduce the notion of linked domains for social choice.
-A recent survey by \citet*{elkind2022preference} reviews a wide range of domain restrictions, some of which may be relevant in our context.}
+Together, our results provide a unifying perspective on existing findings for specific domains while also addressing several previously unexplored domains.
+By the sufficiency of the top-two condition, the single-dipped domain, previously studied by \citet*{tamura2023object, hu2024characterization}, and the partial-agreement domain, which contains all preferences consistent with a predefined partial order, are TTC domains.
+Our necessity result covers the single-peaked domain, previously studied by \citet*{bade2019matching, tamura2022crawler}, and the circular domain, previously studied in social choice by \citet*{sato2010circular}, implying that neither is a TTC domain.
+Although our results fall short of a full characterization of TTC domains, they establish the top-two condition as a valuable tool for analyzing object reallocation problems under domain restrictions.\footnote{In a similar spirit, \citet*{alcalde1994top} propose the top-dominance criterion for two-sided matching, and \citet*{aswal2003dictatorial} introduce the notion of linked domains in social choice.
+In early work, \citet*{sen1969necessary} identify domain restrictions ensuring transitivity of the majority relation.
+A survey by \citet*{elkind2022preference} reviews a wide range of domain restrictions, some of which may be relevant in our context.}